Keep Up With McLean!

 However, Connery asserted that “spiritual interventions can be lifesaving for such individuals in correcting inappropriately personalized experiences of ill health, thus allowing them to greatly improve treatment engagement, adherence, and positive outcomes, and to reduce risk for suicide and other stress-related self-harm behaviors.”

-Forester, chief of McLean’s Division of Geriatric Psychiatry, believes that seniors may benefit from programs like SPIRIT.
+Forester, chief of McLean’s Center of Excellence in Geriatric Psychiatry, believes that seniors may benefit from programs like SPIRIT.
 “Older adults, in particular, suffer from loneliness, anxiety, and depression and face significant medical challenges,” he said.
 “This population, therefore, may greatly benefit from assessing attitudes about spirituality and the role of spirituality in one’s life.”

 Regardless of age or specific mental health issue, the SPIRIT program has proved to be popular with patients.
 Rosmarin cited recent studies in which more than 80% of McLean patients report using religion to cope with stress, and 58.2% say they want spirituality as part of their care.